 - The CNA course is NOT required if you have completed one or more of the following direct patient care programs: Registered Nurse (RN), Licensed Vocational Nurse (LVN), Radiologic Technologist (RT-R), Paramedic, EMT-Basic, Respiratory Therapist or Surgical Technologist.

 - Applicants who have completed an EMT-Basic, Paramedic, Radiologic Technologist, RN, LVN, Surgical Technologist, and Respiratory Therapist Program are awarded additional points on the Sonography Applicant Ranking Worksheet.

 - Applicants are NOT required to hold a specific credential or license (including CNA) to apply.

 Additional Program Requirements

-Those admitted to an ACC Sonography Program must the complete the criminal background check required of all ACC Health Science students, must provide proof of current CPR (American Heart Association Health Care Provider course) and must obtain a physical exam including a negative TB test result; due dates for these requirements are provided to new students in the letter of conditional acceptance.
+Those admitted to an ACC Sonography Program must the complete the criminal background check, drug screening, and provide proof of health insurance as required of all ACC Health Science students, must provide proof of current CPR (American Heart Association Health Care Provider course) and must obtain a physical exam including a negative TB test result; due dates for these requirements are provided to new students in the letter of conditional acceptance.